 Chicken hearts are as tasty an offal dish as you can think of.
 These tasty offal pieces of chicken hearts or other animal hearts are perfect for upping your vitamin quota and getting healthier.

-If you love offal or have an inclination towards healthy variety meats; you’re in for a treat.
+If you love offal or have an inclination towards other variety meats; you’re in for a treat.
 Chicken heart stir fry is a quick easy stir fry made of chicken hearts or the hearts of any other animal.
+We love it as much as the chicken heart masala dry.

-Cooked simply with onions, tomatoes, and spices, it’s supposedly the perfect source of B-complex vitamins and protein that keep your heart healthy.
+Cooked simply with onions, tomatoes, and spices, it’s supposedly the perfect source of B-complex vitamins and protein that keep your heart in good condition.

-If you’re wondering what to cook of chicken hearts that’s tasty and healthy, try this tasty offal dish!
+If you’re wondering what to cook of chicken hearts that’s tasty and good for you, try this tasty offal dish!

 What Ingredients Do You Need To Make This Heart Stir Fry?